CHTC/chtc-website-source/containers-beyond-chtc.md

 Once you have an existing Docker container for your job, it needs to be added to an OSG-based container staging location.
-You can submit your container by adding it's name to the file `docker_images.txt` in this Github repository: [cvmfs-singularity-sync](https://github.com/opensciencegrid/cvmfs-singularity-sync/)
+You can submit your container by adding its name to the file `docker_images.txt` in this Github repository: [cvmfs-singularity-sync](https://github.com/opensciencegrid/cvmfs-singularity-sync/)

 If you have questions about how to submit changes to the `docker_images.txt` file on